Orlando for Preschoolers & School-Aged Kids

 About an hour north of downtown, DeLeon Springs State Park is home to the Old Spanish Sugar Mill Grill & Griddle House, built in a replica of a historic building.
 Here, children can make their own pancakes and add chocolate chips, nuts and fruit as toppings.
 Afterward, outdoor fun includes a dip in the natural spring, a canoe ride or a nature walk through a floodplain forest.

-Kids this age would also love the chance to eat with some of their favorite characters.
+Kids this age would love the chance to eat with some of their favorite characters.
 Look into the year-round character dining opportunities at our theme parks.
-For example, Walt Disney World offers a wide range of chances to eat with Disney princesses, classic and modern Disney animated characters, and other fun surprises.
+For example, Walt Disney World Resort offers a wide range of chances to eat with Disney princesses, classic and modern Disney animated characters, and other fun surprises.

 At the Hyatt Regency Grand Cypress, Camp Hyatt is available for bathroom-independent children ages 3 to 12.
 Here, kids can swim, enjoy craft activities and participate in outdoor fun.